California State Polytechnic University

 - 13.3.3 White Zones/Staff & Faculty Loading

 - Staff loading zones are provided for staff and faculty who are temporarily unloading or loading equipment or materials.
-Maximum time allowed for any vehicle to occupy a staff loading zone is thirty minutes.
+Maximum time allowed for any vehicle to occupy a staff loading zone is thirty minutes and is enforced 7 days a week/ 24 hours a day.

 - 13.3.4 Specialized Parking

-- Parking identified by paint or signage reserved for exclusive or individual use.
+- Parking identified by paint or signage reserved for exclusive or individual/department use.

 - 13.4 Obstruction of Passageways/Roadway